Mars’s buried secrets: What NASA’s InSight lander will search for inside the Red Planet

 NASA will begin a new chapter in decoding the evolution of our solar system on Nov.
-26, when its InSight lander performs the first Mars landing in six years and provides our first in-depth look at the Martian interior, with the help of a one-of-a-kind wormlike probe.
+26, when its InSight lander performs the first Mars landing in six years and provides our first in-depth look at the Martian interior—with the help of a one-of-a-kind underground probe.

 En route since May, InSight is targeting a 3 p.m.
 EST touchdown on Elysium Planitia, a flat expanse on the Martian equator.
 It’s the first surface mission since the Curiosity rover, and roughly 373 miles from its landing site.
 NASA will cover the event live from Jet Propulsion Laboratory in Pasadena, CA, which is managing the $814 million mission.
 (You can also watch the event with other humans at landing parties worldwide.)